TheCoolestLaura-Diaz/TheCoolestLaura-Diaz/README.md

 Welcome to my data portfolio (that's a work in progress) 👋

+This is a repository to showcase skills, share projects and track my progress in Data Analytics.
 Whether you are a a potential employer or a wanderer of data analysis, I hope you will find something interesting here.
 Check out my tableau dashboards while you're here.